Azure-Samples/azure-iot-hub-large-twin-example/README.md

 ### Back-end

 Consider a use case where a common large asset is meant to be applied to a class of devices.
 Updating all of the twins could be a tedious and error-prone process.
-The example workaround includes patterns for updating the twins at scale.
+The example workaround includes patterns for updating individual devices as well as for updating twins at scale.

 After creating or updating the blob, an automated process can submit a job through Azure IoT Hub or directly execute a device query to programatically update the twins for the targetted devices.
 See platform specific examples in the [dotnet](./dotnet/), [python](./python/), and [nodejs](./nodejs/) folders for more detail.